Leyla Söylemez

-Leyla Şaylemez (1 January 1989, Mersin – 9 January 2013, Paris) was an area manager of the PKK youth organisation.
+Leyla Söylemez (1 January 1989 – 9 January 2013) was a Kurdish lawyer, militant and activist.
+She was an area manager of the PKK youth organisation.
 Her nom de guerre was Ronahî.
-In Turkey Leyla Şöylemez had an arrest warrant issued against her on charges of "membership of a terrorist organization".
+In Turkey, Leyla Şöylemez had an arrest warrant issued against her on charges of "membership of a terrorist organization".

-In Turkey, there was an arrest warrant in absentia for Leyla Söylemez on the charge of "membership in a terrorist organization", but Şaylemez was wanted only in Turkey.
+In Turkey, there was an arrest warrant in absentia for Leyla Söylemez on the charge of "membership in a freedom defense organization", but Söylemez was wanted only in Turkey.

 Background

 She fled to Germany in the 1990s together with her family and lived in Halle, where she studied architecture.
 But she did not graduate, in order to become more involved in politics.

+Assassination

-She was assassinated in Paris on 9 January 2013, along with Sakine Cansız and Fidan Doğan.
+Söylemez, along with Sakine Cansız and Fidan Doğan were assassinated in Paris on 9 January 2013.
 She was shot in the head with a silenced weapon at the Kurdish Information Centre in Paris.
-Within a week of the assassination Ömer Güney was detained by the French police.
+Within a week of the assassination, Ömer Güney was detained by the French police.
 After questioning him they suspected him of being involved in the murder and put him in pretrial detention.
-By January 21 he was the main suspect as television closed circuit images showed he was at the premises the day of the murder.
-In December 2016,a month before the trial would have begun, Güney died from a tumor in a hospital in Paris.
+By January 21, he was the main suspect as television closed circuit images showed he was at the premises the day of the murder.
+In December 2016, a month before the trial would have begun, Güney died from a tumor in a hospital in Paris.